MobaHinted/client/readme.md

 the ToDo list, and opening a pull request.

-If you want to thank me, then email me, report an issue, or star this repository; there are also a Sponsor options on the GitHub page, go crazy.
+If you want to thank me, then email me, report an issue, or star this repository; there are also Sponsor options on the GitHub page, go crazy.

 ## License
 This software is licensed under GPLv3, and as such can be shared and modified freely.

-Copyright 2020 Ethan Henderson <ethan@zbee.codes>
+`MobaHinted  Copyright (C) 2020  Ethan Henderson <ethan@zbee.codes>`

 ```
 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

 ### Attribution